-At St Nicholas we provide extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place, for example:
+At St Nicholas Catholic Primary School we provide extra pastoral support and attention for children with SEND, along with ensuring any appropriate support for communication is in place, for example,...

-- Ensuring vulnerable children have access to key adult/s that they can develop a trusting relationship with over time; - Developing relationships with the families of vulnerable children and making regular contact/check ins; - Providing visual structures to support communication such as widget/comic strip conversations; - Communicating with external agencies supporting the family, for example health.
+- Ensuring that regular Team around the family meetings take place; - Signposting parents and families additional services that can offer support at home; - Ensuring vulnerable children have access to key adult/s that they can develop a trusting relationship with over time; - Developing relationships with the families of vulnerable children and making regular contact/check ins; - Providing visual structures to support communication such as widget/comic strip conversations; - Communicating with external agencies supporting the family, for example health.

-9. Anti-Bullying/Cyberbullying
+10. Anti-Bullying/Cyberbullying

 Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 This includes all forms e.g. cyber, racist, homophobic and gender related bullying.
-We keep a record of known bullying incidents which is shared with and analysed by the governing body.
+We keep a record of known bullying incidents which is shared with and analysed by the Local Governing Board.
 All staff are aware that children with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.